nicieja/lammy/README.md

   def friends
-    "Hallucinate a list of friends for #{name}." end
+    "Hallucinate a list of friends for #{name}." end end

-  # Text embeddings measure the relatedness of text strings.
-The response
-  # will contain a list of floating point numbers, which you can extract,
-  # save in a vector database, and use for many different use cases.
-  v(model: "text-embedding-3-large", dimensions: 256)
-  def embeddings
-    %Q{
-      Hi, I'm #{name}.
-I'm a software engineer with a passion for Ruby and open-source development.
-    }
-  end
-end

 user = User.new(name: "John Doe")
-user.welcome

-# => "hello eoD nhoJ, let's make a cheer,\n
-# with a whimsical poem to bring you near.\n
-# though your name's in reverse, it’s clear and bright,\n
-# let's dance in verse on this delightful night!"

 user.friends

 # => [{"name"=>"Alice Summers", "city"=>"Austin"},